Skip to main content

 The Playback widget allows you to move through the time of a PIVision display using a time step defined in the widget configuration.

 The PI Vision of AVEVA is available from 2017 and allows viewing real-time data from PI Data Archive and data organized in assets from the AVEVA Asset Framework (PI-AF).
-In order to achieve PI Vision displays, Simply access to https://webServer/PIVision (indicating the correct name of the webserver machine).
+In order to achieve PI Vision displays, simply access https://webServer/PIVision (indicating the correct name of the webserver machine).

 The most recent versions of most HTML5 compatible browsers are supported on computers, tablets and phones running Android and iOS.